sparna-git/Sparnatural/README.md

 ![](documentation/screencast-sparnatural.gif)

+You can play with an **online demo at http://labs.sparna.fr/sparnatural-demo-dbpedia/**.

 # Getting Started

 To get started :

 1. Read the following documentation;
-2. Look at how things work in file `index.html`;
+2. Look at how things work in file `sparnatural-demo-dbpedia/index.html`;
-   1. **Attention** : make sure you open this open through a web server, e.g. http://localhost/sparnatural/index.html, and *not* by opening the file directly in your browser (`file://...`), otherwise the loading of component specification fails and your will get a blank page;
+   1. **Attention** : make sure you open this open through a web server, e.g. http://localhost/sparnatural-demo-dbpedia/index.html, and *not* by opening the file directly in your browser (`file://...`), otherwise the loading of component specification fails and your will get a blank page;
-3. Look at how the specification file is written under `config/spec-search.json`;
+3. Look at how the specification files are written under `sparnatural-demo-dbpedia/config/spec-search.json` and `sparnatural-demo-openarchaeo/config/spec-search.json`;

 # Features